mbgardner/logrex/README.md

 ### Logrex Features

 There are two features in Logrex that can be used together or separately;
-generation of metadata and the formatter.
+generation of metadata and the console formatter.

 #### Metadata Generation